This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Cancelling a compliance agreement

-The Interim Policy provides that a compliance agreement will be cancelled by WorkSafeBC if:
+The Policy provides that a compliance agreement will be cancelled by WorkSafeBC if:

-While the cancellation takes effect immediately whether or not the employer receives notice, the prevention officer will send written notice to the employer and will make reasonable efforts to provide verbal notice as well.
+While the cancellation takes effect immediately whether or not the employer receives notice, the prevention officer will send written notice to the employer and will also make reasonable efforts to provide verbal notice.

 Compliance agreements require employers to post the following documents at the workplace:

-The employer must also provide copies of the above documents to the joint health and safety committee or worker health and safety representative as appropriate.
+These documents will be posted for the period of time stipulated in the compliance agreement.
+The employer must also provide copies of the above documents to the joint health and safety committee or worker health and safety representative, if applicable, and to the union if the compliance agreement relates to a workplace where workers of the employer are represented by a union.

 Issuance of orders